 Buy on Amazon with free returns if they don’t fit.

-But if You Do Go in Summer, Go Swimming
+If You Do Go in Summer, Go Swimming

 Budapest is well-known for its public baths and mineral springs, with the most famous being Szechenyi and Gellert Baths.
 I went to neither because I thought it was too hot for hot springs and in retrospect, I wish I had gone to both.
 (BTW — Szechenyi has a “sparty”, or spa-party, on Saturday nights from 10:30pm-3am and I totally would’ve gone if I was there on a weekend!)